 The cut-resistant Surlyn cover boosts durability, while wedge spin rates are higher in the latest Drive model for improved control from closer range.

-For more reviews, videos and information on all the latest golf balls for 2020, browse the Golf Monthly website.
+If you found this guide on the best golf balls for slow swing speeds, browse the Golf Monthly website.